analogdevicesinc/VSCode-Maxim/readme.md

 The .JSON source files within the .vscode folders of this repo contain all of the modifications made by this workspace.
 Mainly, a few directories are appended to the system Path variable used by the integrated terminal to make the toolchain accessible from the command line.

 # Projects
 If you are coming from another IDE (such as Eclipse) you may be familiar with the concept of a "workspace".
-In Eclipse, a workspace folder is a requirement, and you must import projects into the workspace to work on them.
+In Eclipse, a workspace folder is a requirement, and you must import projects into the workspace.

 In VS Code, things work a little differently.
 Projects are more lightweight, can be self-contained, and are not dependent on a workspace or a lengthy import/export process.
-All VS Code needs inside of a project is a `.vscode` folder and a `Makefile`, and then the IDE can open and move between different projects with `File > Open Folder`.
-The main configuration that happens "behind the scenes" in the project settings is to make the SDK toolchain accessible from VS Code's integrated terminal.
-The build system (based on [Tasks](https://code.visualstudio.com/Docs/editor/tasks) ) wraps around the terminal and offers the convenience features you would expect.
+The main mechanism for opening Projects is `File > Open Folder`.
+If a `.vscode` folder is inside of VS Code's working directory (set by `File > Open Folder`), then it will look inside the `.vscode` folder for settings to use.
+The `.vscode` folders in this repository contain a [Tasks](https://code.visualstudio.com/Docs/editor/tasks)-based implementation that integrates with Maxim's SDKs through the core project `Makefile`.

 The goal of this type of work-flow is to make the IDE as lightweight as possible, allowing you to focus on developing source code as opposed to battling your tools.